top of page

 Coupling of Ocean-Climate and Paleoecologic Change

-How do marine zooplankton (i.e., planktic foraminifera) respond to abrupt climate changes such as rapidly rising temperatures and ocean acidification?
-What can the fossil record of extreme climate events in deep time teach us about the future of our oceans?
-I investigate ancient global carbon cycle perturbations to better understand how our oceans, atmosphere, and marine biota will respond to our changing climate.
+How do marine zooplankton (i.e., planktic foraminifera) respond to abrupt environmental change, such as rapidly rising temperatures and ocean acidification?
+What can the fossil record of extreme climate events reveal about the future of our oceans?
+Under this theme, we investigate ancient global carbon cycle perturbations to better understand how our oceans, atmosphere, and marine biota will respond to our currently changing climate.

 IMG_6500.jpg